rubo77/Lalumo/dev/plan.md

 - [x] Restore German flag language switcher on homepage
 - [x] Add a 6th point to "Why Lalumo is the Best Music App for Kids" section
 - [x] Remove child lock mention from homepage download button
+- [x] Refactor homepage features section per user instructions (reword fullscreen feature, reorder boxes, update visualization description)
+- [x] Diagnose and fix regression: switching to German in player settings does not work (likely due to strings-de.xml load failure)
+- [x] Adapt mobile-build.sh to new folder structure: only webapp in app/ for Android/iOS, homepage not included in native builds
+- [x] Fix image/assets path in mobile-build.sh for native app build
 - [ ] Continue and verify further SEO improvements: social cards, accessibility, content structure, etc.